kangqi-ni/kangqi-ni.github.io/_pages/about.md

 I am fortunate to be advised by Dr. Richard Baraniuk on language model alignment and its applications, as well as by Dr. Guha Balakrishnan on feature learning in CV.

-In the past, I collaborated with Dr. Reid Simmons at Carnegie Mellon University on adaptive human-robot interaction.
-Prior to that, I worked with Dr. Joseph Young at Rice University on person re-identification and localization.
+In the past, I worked with Dr. Reid Simmons at Carnegie Mellon University on adaptive human-robot interaction.
+Prior to that, I worked on person re-identification and localization with Dr. Joseph Young at Rice University.